tango-controls/rfc/10/RequestReply.md

 * A Client MAY switch off/on a Polling for any Attribute or Command of any Device.

+* If the Polling Period is set to 0, the Device Server may fill the Cache with arbitrary values at any moment.
+This is called Externally Triggered Polling.

 * The Polling SHALL be configurable by a Client via the following Admin Device commands:
   * `AddObjPolling`:
     Add a new object (command or attribute) to the list of object(s) to be polled.
 It is also with this command that the polling period is specified.